digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 where `xyzKmsKeyId` is the KMS identifier for a specific key (e.g. AWS KMS Key ARN).

-Finally, we need to initialize our :ref:`domain <manually-init-domain>` and :ref:`participants <manually-init-participants>` using the previously registered keys.
+Finally, we need to initialize our :ref:`domain <manually-init-domain>` and :ref:`participants <manually-init-participant>` using the previously registered keys.

 .. _manual-aws-ksm-key-rotation: